dmartincc/sensors/README.md

 **flu**: Binary variable.
 1 first person ili-related mention, 0 no first person ili-related mention.

-## Tweets topic labelling procedure using TextRazor
+## 2. Tweets topic-labelling procedure using TextRazor

-This second folder contains the python code develop to enrich our data with the IPTC taxonomy.
+This second folder contains the python code develop to enrich our data with the [IPTC taxonomy](https://iptc.org/standards/media-topics/).

 It also contains a sample dataset of tweets (_sample_tweets.csv_) to run the code.